Foreign Exchange Trading increased from a daily average of $US 1 trillion in 2001 to $US 5 trillion by 2013.

-Click here for a list of currency abbreviations for their 161 official currencies.
+Click here for a list of currency abbreviations for the BIS 161 official currencies.

 Click a column heading to sort alphabetically.
 Click REFRESH to restore original layout.